This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 -Airports are often far from city centers, though they may have good public transportation options or reasonable private transfers.
 If you have the option, arriving at your destination by train or bus can put you right in the city center and minimize local transfers.

--Try to book your hotel or Airbnb in a central location.
+-Try to book your hotel or vacation rental in a central location.
 If you’re planning to visit a major city, consider proximity to both tourist sites and metro stations that serve multiple lines.
 In our experience, being 5 minutes closer to a really good metro station in a place like Paris or NYC is more important than being 5 minutes closer to a single tourist attraction you might visit once.

 While airplane seatbelts are designed to fit passengers over 40lbs, the CARES harness is FAA-approved to provide a safe fit for kids starting at 22lbs (many parents report that it works better beginning at 30lbs; YMMV).
 The CARES harness loops around the seatback and adds shoulder straps and a chest clip, essentially creating a 4-point harness.
 Since it’s just webbing and a single buckle, it weighs less than a pound and folds up into even the tiniest purse.
 Learn more about CARES here.